Posted on Leave a comment

 Would I recommend: surprisingly: Yes.
 It will serve its country well.

-Posted on 5 Comments
+Posted on 6 Comments

 14th Century Commoners – part 1

-The Shirt: As this pattern covers the basics for 12th through 16th I chose the early shirt option, which has a modest center front and back gore.
+The Shirt: As this pattern covers the basics for the 12th through 16th, I chose the early shirt option, which has a modest center front and back gore.
 The construction is fairly simple, and once you’ve made the first one and worked out how to assemble it, you can easily put one together in 3 to 5 hours.

-Notes: If you choose to the tapered sleeve option, unless the gentleman who will be wearing it has smaller hands you will need to leave the bottom 3 inches of the sleeves open and use some type of closure (I used wooden beads and made loops with pearl cotton).
+Notes: If you choose the tapered sleeve option, please note that unless the gentleman who will be wearing it has smaller hands, you will need to leave the bottom 3 inches of the sleeves open and use some type of closure (I used wooden beads and made loops with pearl cotton).
 Make sure you transfer the marks before you start sewing; it will make it easier all around.
-Attach the gore to the sleeve and sew the underarm seam (think set-in sleeve) and then sew the sleeve to the flat shirt rather than sewing the flat sleeve to the flat shirt pieces — much much easier.
+Attach the gore to the sleeve and sew the underarm seam (think set-in sleeve), and then sew the sleeve to the flat shirt rather than sewing the flat sleeve to the flat shirt pieces — much, much easier.
+The shirt and the tunic are essentially the same construction, the exception being gores.